-- 1. Interpretive Trails are for pedestrian use only.
-Trailheads are gated and signed as such. - 2.
-The trail surfaces are well-compacted, natural soils, with occasional enhancements of wood chips added in mud-prone areas to reduce resource damage. - 3.
-Trails are designed to provide a specific experience rather than to provide a route from point A to point B.
+1. Interpretive Trails are for pedestrian use only.
+Trailheads are gated and signed as such.

-- 4. Water bars and fill help stabilize the trail and provide for visitor safety, and new or refurbished trails will be rebuilt with a crowned or out-sloped design to shed water. - 5.
-Trails are maintained to a 40-inch maximum width with a 6.5 foot minimum overhead-clearance height. - 6.
+- 2. The trail surfaces are well-compacted, natural soils, with enhancements of crusher fines added in mud-prone areas to improve drainage and reduce resource damage from visitors avoiding mud or ice. - 3.
+Trails are designed to provide a specific experience rather than to provide a route from point A to point B. - 4.
+Water bars and fill help stabilize the trail and provide for visitor safety, and new or refurbished trails will be rebuilt with a crowned or out-sloped design to shed water. - 5.
+Trails are maintained to a 40-inch maximum width with a 6.5-foot minimum overhead-clearance height. - 6.
 Trails are subject to closure at any time for as long as deemed necessary to provide for public safety and/or protect the natural resources and wildlife in the area. - 7.
 Minimal bike locking/horse tie posts are available at some trailheads to allow riders an opportunity to walk the trail, but no more than two shall be provided at each interpretive trail. - 8.
 Park Rangers may use bikes to patrol these areas on occasion.